redux-utilities/redux-promise/README.md

 export const deleteThing = createAction('DELETE_THING', WebAPI.deleteThing);
 ```

-(You'll probably notice how this could be simplified this even further using something like lodash's `mapValues()`.)
+(You'll probably notice how this could be simplified even further using something like lodash's `mapValues()`.)